wnowak10/Gravity/_posts/data_science/trees_posts/2016-12-18-proalgorithms.markdown

 For a binary dependent variable, this measure of split quality is optimized at 1.
 We can see this in our Example 3.
 Here, we'd find (5/10)(1)+(5/10)(1) = 1.

-This post has been long enough, for now.
-Let's talk through the other split metrics in future posts. in particular, I'll address Chi Square and Information gain.
+This post has been long enough.
+Let's talk through the other split metrics in future posts.
+In particular, I'll address chi Square and information gain.
 Until next time!